SENATORIAL DISTRICT COMMITTEE

 (2) The Senatorial District Committee shall also meet at the call of the district Chair or at the call of twenty-five (25) percent of the members of the committee.
 Notice of such meeting shall be in writing stating the time and the place of the meeting, the name or names of the calling authority, and shall be addressed to each member with the postage prepaid and deposited in the United States mail at least seven (7) days prior to said meeting.
 Written notice may be waived by a written waiver signed by at least two thirds (2/3) of the members of the district committee; provided, however that all members were notified in the same manner of the meeting prior thereto.

 At the required organizational meeting, the Senatorial District Committee shall organize by electing one of its members as Chair and one of its members as Vice Chair, one of whom shall be a woman and one of whom shall be a man, and a Secretary and a Treasurer, one of whom shall be a woman and one of whom shall be a man, who may or may not be members of the committee.

 SECTION 4.06 – DUTIES OF OFFICERS

 The officers of the Senatorial District Committee shall have the powers, duties and limitations normally recognized as a function of their office.
 They shall assist in the election of the party nominee for State Senator of their district and in the campaigns of party nominees within their district, as may be requested by the respective candidates.
-Within forty-eight (48) hours after the required meetings, the Senatorial District Chair shall notify the State Chair, in writing, of the names, addresses, and telephone numbers of the new Senatorial District officers, and of the two (2) State Committee members.
+Within forty-eight (48) hours after the required meetings, the Senatorial District Chair shall notify the State Chair, in writing, of the names, addresses, email addresses, and telephone numbers of the new Senatorial District Committee officers, and of the two (2) State Committee members.

 SECTION 4.07 – OFFICER TERMS